The Starfires (Cleveland band)

 The Starfires is an American rock and roll band founded in Cleveland, Ohio, in 1958 by Tom King when he was 15.
-The band is sometimes identified as Tom King and the Starfires.
+The band is usually identified as Tom King and the Starfires.
 King is best known as the original bandleader of the Outsiders; however, it was only at the insistence of Capitol Records that the band's name was changed when they created their breakout hit "Time Won't Let Me".
-(This is not the same band as the Starfires, a 1960s Los Angeles garage rock band best known for their track, "I Never Loved Her".)

 History

 The Starfires were formed by Tom King at Shaw High School in Cleveland in 1958, and remained a popular local band through the mid-1960s.
 Their forte was rhythm and blues instrumentals, with occasional vocals by King.
 Also, his uncle, Patrick Connelly owned a record company, Pama Records; and the band (along with at least one single by Tom King individually) produced several sides over this period, notably "Stronger than Dirt" (which charted locally) that was based on a well-known jingle for Ajax Laundry Detergent.
 King had a tonsillectomy, limiting his singing, so he added a new lead singer – Sonny Geraci – and changed the band's sound somewhat to match the musical tastes of the period.
 This led to the eventual creation of the Outsiders.